seandstewart/bardly/pending/tragedies/othello/11-player.md

 Kind gentlemen, let's go see poor Cassio dress'd.
 Come, mistress, you must tell's another tale.
 Emilia run you to the citadel,
 And tell my lord and lady what hath happ'd.
+Will you go on?
+I pray. /

 *\[Aside]*
-This is the night
+/ This is the night
 That either makes me or fordoes me quite.

 *Exeunt*

 ### SCENE II.
-A bedchamber in the castle: DESDEMONA in bed asleep;
+A bedchamber in the castle: DESDEMONA in bed asleep; a light burning.

 *Enter OTHELLO*